fs/rails-base/README.md

 ### Prepare dependencies

-Application based on Ruby 2.1.5 and PostgreSQL, some gems have native extensions.
+Some gems have native extensions.
-You should have GCC installed on you development machine.
+You should have GCC installed on your development machine.

-* `brew install qt` - to run spec with [Capybara Webkit](https://github.com/thoughtbot/capybara-webkit)
+* `brew install qt` - to run specs with [Capybara Webkit](https://github.com/thoughtbot/capybara-webkit)
 * `brew install phantomjs198` - to run Javascript unit tests

 ### Bootstrap application